openhab/openhab-docs/administration/console.md

 ```

 Depending on your system, you may have to [change the directory](#console-settings-files-and-directories) at the end of the command.
-While logging in to the console for the first time, a unique cryptographic password hash replaces the previous clear text password in the file.
+Please restart openHAB for the changes to take effect.
+The clear text password will be replaced by a unique cryptographic password hash.

 ### Bind Console to All Interfaces

-The network interface configuration is defined in the file `org.apache.karaf.shell.cfg` file, located in the `etc` directory as [mentioned above](#console-settings-files-and-directories).
+The network interface configuration is defined in the file `org.apache.karaf.shell.cfg`, located in the `etc` directory as [mentioned above](#console-settings-files-and-directories).
 The `sshHost` entry controls the interface address to bind to.
 `sshHost = 127.0.0.1` (localhost) is the default due to obvious security reasons.
 If you are on a local network or you are fully aware of all risks of exposing your system to the public, you can change the bind address.